Most people with AS won't need surgery

 Deciding whether to have surgery

-You need to get a clear picture from your consultant about how much they expect you will be able to do once you have recovered from surgery.
+Get a clear picture from your consultant of how much they expect you will benefit from surgery and understand the risks.

-You may want to ask your surgeon about their levels of experience and success rates for the operation.
+Ask your surgeon about their level of experience and success rates for the operation.
 If you are having a more specific procedure, like an operation on your hand or ankle, make sure it is performed by a surgeon who specialises in that area.

-Bear in mind there is still a risk that your operation may not be as successful as you had hoped.
+Bear in mind the risk that your operation may not be as successful as you had hoped.